kuljitsingh-crypto/plugable-authentication/readme.md

   unsanitizeObject,
-  getUserDetailsWithAdminData, // user details with admin data getUsersDetailsWithAdminData // users details with admin data } = authInstance.helpers();
+  getUserDetailsWithAdminData, // user details with admin data getUsersDetailsWithAdminData // users details with admin data thirdPartyLogin, // same as thirdPartyLoginMiddleware.
+Key difference is that you can call inside your request callback.
+} = authInstance.helpers();

 const PORT = 3500;